casperykchan/blog/java/002_aop_mockito.md

 ## Mockito under the hook

-To take a nice sip of Mockito, we can first see know how Mockito generally works.
+To take a nice sip of Mockito, we can first see how Mockito generally works.

 To mock a List, for instance: